Analyzing Marketing Alliance (OTCMKTS:MAAL) & Willis Towers Watson Public (NASDAQ:WTW)

 The Marketing Alliance, Inc. operates as a wholesale distributor of life insurance, annuities, and other financial service products in the United States.
 It also provides long term care insurance, disability insurance, and medicare supplement products.
 In addition, the company operates family entertainment space in Florida, Missouri, and North Carolina under the name of Monkey Joe's; and provides construction, heavy equipment, and trenching services in Iowa.
 The Marketing Alliance, Inc. was incorporated in 1996 and is headquartered in St. Louis, Missouri.

-Receive News & Ratings for Marketing Alliance Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Marketing Alliance and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Willis Towers Watson Public Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Willis Towers Watson Public and related companies with MarketBeat.com's FREE daily email newsletter.